 Logically, I will correlate their level of interest in my messages with their personal engagement at work, but what I don’t know is what exactly peeked their interest or what they are missing in their current role.
 At some companies the culture is not conducive to creativity, out of the box thinking nor flexible work arrangements.
 These are the companies that will struggle in the 4th industrial revolution that is Digital Transformation.
 When you are working with intangible products and services, your competitive advantage is defined by the quality of talent you can attract, engage and retain.

-Across the board I have found that you need to be fulfilling the following instrinsic needs:
+Across the board I have found that you need to be fulfilling the following intrinsic needs:

 - Mastery: Digital talent needs to be fed with challenge, opportunity for creativity, and growth.

 - Autonomy: Allow them to manage their own workload as and when they need.
-They are proud and will become resentful if treat like a child
+They are proud and will become resentful if treated like a child.

 Here are my tips for engaging and recruiting the very best talent:

-- Recruit for diversity, and truly embrace diversity of thought and experience
+- Recruit for diversity: Truly embrace diversity of thought and experience.

-- Encourage freelance work.
-Don’t be threatened by their desire to expand their work portfolio.
-This can only mean a broader range of skill and experience which you will benefit from
+- Encourage freelance work: Don’t be threatened by their desire to expand their work portfolio.
+This can only mean a broader range of skills and experiences which you will benefit from.

-- Clarify the vision and instil a sense of purpose in the organisation
+- Clarify the vision: Instil a sense of purpose in the organisation.

-Ultimately, lead and teach an organization’s future leaders and help them understand the greater vision that they are building.
-Leverage the digital workplace to help them collaborate, connect and communicate with a focus on the future to position an organization for extraordinary results.
-If you’re interested in chatting further about how you can attract, retain and engage top Digital Talent – get in touch for a chat – 1800 793 203 or firstname.lastname@example.org
+Ultimately, lead and teach an organisation’s future leaders and help them understand the greater vision that they are building.
+Leverage the digital workplace to help them collaborate, connect and communicate with a focus on the future; to position an organisation for extraordinary results.
+If you’re interested in chatting further about how you can attract, retain and engage top digital talent – get in touch for a chat – 1800 793 203 or firstname.lastname@example.org